google/WebFundamentals/src/content/en/updates/2017/03/chrome-58-media-updates.md

 ## Pause autoplaying muted video when invisible {: #offscreen }

 As you may already know, Chrome on Android allows `muted` videos to begin playing without user interaction.
-If the video is marked as `muted` and has the `autoplay` attribute, Chrome starts playing the video when it becomes visible to the user.
+If a video is marked as `muted` and has the `autoplay` attribute, Chrome starts playing the video when it becomes visible to the user.

-And now, in order to reduce the power usage, videos using the `autoplay` attribute will be paused when offscreen and resumed when back in view, following Safari iOS behavior.
+From Chrome 58, in order to reduce power usage, playback of videos with the `autoplay` attribute will be paused when offscreen and resumed when back in view, following Safari iOS behavior.'

 Note: This only applies to videos that are declared as `autoplay` but not videos that start playing with `play()`.